Chapter 8 of 11

 Everything so far has been about understanding.
-This page is about doing.
+This chapter is about doing.

 You have a challenge.
 Something that lives between departments, between levels, between the way things are and the way they need to be.
 No single team owns it.
 No existing process solves it.
 The current structure can’t turn resources into a solution at the rate you need.